floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 Woah.

 Hold your horses.
-All I wanted was a simple controller with an action or maybe two.
+All I wanted was a simple controller with an action or two.

 So, let's rollback the changes.
-Except we cannot.
-At least not conveniently, as Phoenix does not provide a reverse-option for its generators.
-Yet.
-I just guessed this right now without actually looking that up.
+There is no convenient way to this yet:

 ```bash
 git clean -f && rm -rf web/templates/images